truptimr/TMTAstrometry/README.md

 - store results in a file?
 - Automate to read multiple cases from a file and store results in a file?
 - Things to plot?
+- Integrate it with a catalog or observation field simulation.
+This will automatically generate input for the calculator.

 # Issues
 - Excel never uses formula DR1 from the .pdf.
 We need to work on its use case?